Ngā Whakaritenga Whakaahuahanga Kaunihera ā-Rohe o Rotorua 2022 | Rotorua Lakes Council Representation Review 2022

 - 1 Māori ward with 2 elected members; and

 - 4 elected members ‘at large’ (elected by those on the general and Māori rolls)

-This option forms the 'Initial Proposal' that the Council has published and is seeking public submissions on from 08 September until 08 October.
+This option forms the 'Initial Proposal' that the Council published and sought public submissions on between 08 September and 08 October.

-Yes, we will be submitting a tono in support of the option that our people and those enrolled on the Māori electoral roll tell us want.
+Yes, we submitted a tono in support of the option that our people and those enrolled on the Māori electoral roll told us they want.

 Along with the feedback we’d already collated when we engaged with Te Arawa on Māori wards, we’ve also held webinars, polls and a survey to find out which option you prefer.

 The results from the survey show that Option 2 is preferred by about 80 per cent of those who participated will also help shape our submission to Council.

 Our Tono to Rotorua Lakes Council

 Te Tatau o Te Arawa's submission has been endorsed by multiple Te Arawa entities and was lodged with Rotorua Lakes Council on 08 October 2021.

 Mātaki mai | Watch this